A Closer Look at Card Publisher Heidi Nicole

 What other cards and gift designers do you admire?

-I have recently discovered the company Sugar Paper, from Los Angeles.
+I have recently discovered the company Sugar Paper, from Los Angeles (for link, see below).
 I think their work is beautiful and refined, and I absolutely love their envelope inserts, such a lovely finishing touch.

 What current or upcoming trend are you’re coveting?